imboowa/C/README.md

 ## C
 # Low Level
 Man, I am at Low Level Academy and our teacher(instructor) is really good, he teaches with jokes and fun.
-I really love his programs because he write them neatly easy to digest, and so nice when you get to the bottom of his code, Thanks to my teacher(instructor).
+I really love his programs because he writes them neatly, easy to digest, and so nice when you get to the bottom of his code, Thanks to my teacher(instructor).

 ## Projects